Parliamentary.ai

 Overview

-This bill amends the British Nationality Act 1981 to allow descendants of individuals born in the British Indian Ocean Territory (BIOT) to register as British Overseas Territories citizens.
-It aims to grant citizenship rights to those with historical links to the territory, regardless of where they were born, without any associated fees.
+This bill amends the British Nationality Act 1981 to allow descendants of people born in the British Indian Ocean Territory (BIOT) to register as British Overseas Territories citizens.
+It waives any registration fees.

 Description

-The bill adds a new section (16A) to the British Nationality Act 1981.
-This section establishes a pathway to British Overseas Territories citizenship for descendants of individuals who were citizens of the United Kingdom and Colonies due to their birth in the BIOT (or its precursor islands) before or after November 8th, 1965.
-To qualify, an applicant must be a direct descendant of such a person, and must not already hold British Overseas Territories citizenship.
-Importantly, the registration process under this new section will be free of charge.
+The bill adds a new section (16A) to the 1981 Act.
+This section allows for the registration of British Overseas Territories citizenship for individuals born outside the BIOT who are direct descendants of someone born in the BIOT (or the islands that formed the BIOT before November 8th, 1965).
+To be eligible, applicants must not already hold British Overseas Territories citizenship.
+The registration process will be free of charge.

 Government Spending